3 arrested in North Texas park shooting that wounded 5

 Police said the investigation and search for possible suspects continues into the May 10 shooting at Village Creek Park that sent 400 people fleeing.
 Police had told the crowd that they were violating local ordinances by riding all-terrain vehicles and drinking alcohol, and not abiding social-distancing guidelines imposed because of the coronavirus pandemic.

-Police officers used patrol car loudspeakers and sirens to ask the crowd to disperse, with each request growing more urgent.
+Police video showed officers used patrol car loudspeakers and sirens to ask the crowd to disperse, with each request growing more urgent.
 The video then caught the sounds of numerous gunshots and showed the crowd scattering and fleeing as officers rushed to aid the wounded.
 It was not immediately known what prompted the gunfire.